-- 16.1 All gambling premises must adhere to the most recent guidance passed down by the Government.
-Failure to do so may result in further action being taken against the premises licence. - All premises applications must be accompanied by a risk assessment and how staff and the general public will be kept safe. - 16.3 Staff must undertake training in relation to infection control and how to safeguard themselves and the public.
-This must be logged on the individual staff training record.
+- All gambling premises must adhere to the most recent guidance passed down by the Government.
+Failure to do so may result in further action being taken against the premises licence. - 16.2 All premises applications must be accompanied by a risk assessment and how staff and the general public will be kept safe.

-List of Consultees
+APPENDIX 1 List of Consultees